 "As a result of this practice the Court would take a real part in the administration of justice.
 He would be the guide, the helpmate, the counsellor of the jury.
-Instead of giving them mere colorless instructions, to be read or not as they chose, his instructions, both read and explained, would be accompanied by practical, working suggestions and aid, and yet by impressing upon the jury their ultimate rights and duties as final arbiters of the facts, not one iota of their province would be infringed upon."
+Instead of giving them mere colorless instructions, to be read or not as they chose, his instructions, both read and explained, would be accompanied by practical, working suggestions and aid, and yet by impressing upon the jury their ultimate rights and duties as final arbiters of the facts, not one iota of their province would be infringed upon."11

-The proposal to restore to the judge his historic functions in the trial by jury has been strongly urged before the Marvland State Bar Association on several subsequent occasions.
-In an address delivered to the Association in 1926, Mr. Charles McHenry Howard discussed the origins and weaknesses of our present practice as to prayers and instructions and advocated that the judge be given his former powers of oral instruction and summing up the evidence and commenting upon its weight.
-Likewise in 1937, Mr. Charles Markell considered this subject, pointing out particularly the greater efficiency in jury trials in the federal courts, where the historic functions of the judge have been retained, as compared with such trials in the state courts, where the judges have been deprived of these powers.
-Finally, in his President's address in 1938 Judge Robert F. Stanton took up the matter from the point of view of the trial judge and emphasized the extent to which prayers have
+The proposal to restore to the judge his historic functions in the trial by jury has been strongly urged before the Maryland State Bar Association on several subsequent occasions.
+In an address delivered to the Association in 1926, Mr. Charles McHenry Howard discussed the origins and weaknesses of our present practice as to prayers and instructions and advocated that the judge be given his former powers of oral instruction and summing up the evidence and commenting upon its weight.12 Likewise in 1937, Mr. Charles Markell considered this subject, pointing out particularly the greater efficiency in jury trials in the federal courts, where the historic functions of the judge have been retained, as compared with such trials in the state courts, where the judges have been deprived of these powers.13 Finally, in his President's address in 1938 Judge Robert F. Stanton took up the matter from the point of view of the trial judge and emphasized the extent to which prayers have merely become traps for the judge.
+In the course of his discussion he said:

-&lt;sup>11 Ritchie, op. cit. supra, at pp. 142-143.
+11 Ritchie, op. cit. supra. at pp. 142-143.

-Howard, op. cit. supra.

-Markell, op. cit. supra.
+12 Howard, op. cit. supra.
+13 Markell, op. cit. supra.